Georgia's Own will be closed on Thursday, November 23rd and Friday, November 24th in observance of the Thanksgiving holiday.

 Credit unions often have lower loan minimums than banks—sometimes not having a requirement at all.
 So, if you’ve purchased a vehicle, have a large down payment, and need to finance a small portion of your car, then this is perfect for you.
 Or, if you’ve purchased a cheaper vehicle altogether, this is also an excellent option to consider.

 Credit unions tend to have smaller membership than banks, so their underwriting process can be more selective.
-However, credit unions also focus on ensuring their members are taken care of, and a relationship is preserved.
+However, credit unions also focus on ensuring their members are taken care of and preserving a relationship.
 Often, if a bank deems you too much of a risk, they’ll toss your paperwork aside and deny approval.
 On the other hand, credit unions are usually willing to listen to you and your situation and consider that when deciding on approval.
 Credit unions believe that because they’re owned by their members, the best interest of the member must be served.
 Plus, it’s often easier to receive services through an institution with which you have a relationship.

 If you’re not a member, don’t worry—it’s simple to obtain membership to a credit union.
 At Georgia’s Own, there are a few easy ways you can become a member.
 If you meet the requirements and are approved, all you need is a $5 deposit to establish your membership, which represents your share in the credit union.
 Requirements at other institutions vary.

 If you’re on the hunt for your perfect vehicle, consider Georgia’s Own for all of your financing needs.
-We offer low rates, flexible payment options, payments deferred up to 45 days, and so much more—we can even refinance your current vehicle.
+When you finance with Georgia’s Own, you’ll enjoy flexible payment options, protections for your vehicle and loan, including low-cost mechanical repair coverage and GAP, and so much more—we can even refinance your current vehicle.
 Ready to get behind the wheel of your dream car?
 Click here to learn more about our auto loans or apply today.

 Is now the best time to buy a car?